RIMESINT/dataex-client/docs/user-guide/dataex_insert_obs_data.md

 ## Insert observation data CLI

-This script allows the user to upload observation data into Dataex server.
+This script allows the user to upload station specific observation data into Dataex server.
 It takes as input either a csv or excel file containing the observations along with the country id number as the command arguments.

 !!! info